ECTS

 Concept and workflow for editing DFNs (discrete fracture networks).

-Free 2-day talk by Bertrand Gauthier from Total: Static and dynamic properties of fractured petroleum reservoirs.
+Two-day presentation by Bertrand Gauthier of Total, free of charge: Static and dynamic properties of fractured oil reservoirs.

 Stochastic processes